liucongcas/GLORI-tools/README.md

+# GLORI-tools
-Glori-tools currently works, but is still being optimized for a better user experience
+GLORI-tools currently works, but is still being optimized for a better user experience

 一： required
 STAR > v2.7.5c